GoldenbergLab/analysis-homophily-acrophily-twitter-politics/README.md

 ### Create Figures

-Scripts to create visualizations based on processed data can be found here.
+Scripts to create visualizations based on processed data can be found in this directory.